grennault/NinjaCrane/gui/README.md

 # gui - (Amazing) Graphical User Interface

-This folder contains the graphical user interface (gui) of this project.
+This folder contains the graphical user interface (gui) of the attacker.
+The attacker needs to run this GUI on a bluetooth

 ## Requirement

-OS: Windows ONLY (I apologize for this, but the `HiJack.py` file could be modified to be run on UNIX).
+- OS: Windows ONLY (I apologize for this but the `HiJack.py` script can be easily modified to run on UNIX-based OS using the `bluepy` package).
+- Bluetooth-capable (e.g., laptop or use of a Bluetooth dongle).

 Python packages :